ravendb/docs/docs/consumer/querying/static-indexes/configuring-index-options.markdown

 {CODE stores1@Consumer\StaticIndexes.cs /}

-The default values for each field are `FieldStorage.No` in Stores and `FieldIndexing.Analyzed` in Indexes.
+The default values for each field are `FieldStorage.No` in Stores and `FieldIndexing.Default` in Indexes.

 Setting `FieldIndexing.No` causes values to not be available in where clauses when querying (similarly to not being present in the original projection). `FieldIndexing.NotAnalyzed` causes whole properties to be treated as a single token and matches must be exact, similarly to using a KeywordAnalyzer on this field.
-The latter is useful for product Ids, for example.
+The latter is useful for product Ids, for example. `FieldIndexing.Analyzed` allows to perform full text search operations against the field. `FieldIndexing.Default` will index the field as a single term, in lower case.